rhaffer/Appointment-Scheduler/README.txt

 Overlapping appointments are impossible to create due to how the Start and End ComboBoxes are generated.
 If a start time is in the database, it is omitted from being selected as a Start time for a newly created or updated appointment.
 If a user inserts an incorrect username or password on the Login screen, a error message is displayed.

+A check is present to consider for overlapping appointments.
+See Create_new_appointment.java line 185.
 --------------------------------

 A3e: